uc-fayazsn/IT3038C/osrsAPI/README.md.txt

 Finish Pre-reqs before continuing

 1. Run the script
-2. Enter any name of a Ironman account from the hiscores
+2. Enter any name of a Ironman account from the hiscores (Important: If the name has spaces, use an underscore(_) to denote the space i.e Fergie Jr is Fergie_Jr in the script.)
 3. Script will run and pull all of the skills and their levels for the account
 4. Script pulls the data to a dataframe
 5. Dataframe is exported to CSV